 - China Merchant’s Bank

-After choosing the right bank and bringing your passport and enough cash, you can go to the bank directly.
-It is suggested that you should arrive at the bank a little bit earlier since there may be a lot of people dealing with banking and queue times in most banks are long, I recommend going to the bank around 11am-12pm or 1pm-2pm in order to avoid queues.
+After choosing the right bank you can go to the bank directly.
+It is suggested that you arrive at the bank a little bit earlier since there may be a lot of people dealing with banking and queue times in most banks are long, I recommend going to the bank around 11am-12pm or 1pm-2pm in order to avoid queues.
 When you get there, go directly to the information desk and ask the staff there for help.
 He/She will assist you to complete the required forms to take to the counter and open the account.
 They will give you a form to fill (which is usually in English), and make a copy of your passport for later use.
 Nearly all banks will give you a ticket with a number, then you should wait until your number is called.
 If you are not confident on how to fill the form out yourself, you should ask the staff for help immedialy.

 Fortunately, the whole process of opening acount will not take you too long.
 During the process, you are required to sign a few documents and asked to input a password.
 The pin number for bank accounts in China are 6 digits and you will be asked to input a few times for reconfirmation.
 Then you will get a new union card.
 Remember, if you need extra service like internet banking or other services, ask at the counter.
 Moreover, it is recommanded to link your phone number with your bank account.
 This service is free of charge and you can observe all your trasactions of your account.